Kimmie Rhodes: Early life

 Kimmie Ray Willingham was born to father Ray Junior Willingham Jr. and mother Bettie Lee Grbavace on March 6, 1954, in Wichita Falls Texas.
 She had one sibling, Michael Lee Willingham, who died in 2013.
 Rhodes' family moved from Wichita Falls, Texas when she was five years old and settled in Lubbock, Texas where she began her singing career at the age of six.
-Her father, Ray Junior Willingham Jr., having been orphaned at the age of seven, during the Great Depression, taught her to sing as a child so she would "have a skill" should the same fate befall her.
+Her father, having been orphaned at the age of seven during the Great Depression, taught her to sing as a child so she would "have a skill" should the same fate befall her.
 He took her with him on his rounds, working as a car dealer and gambler and encouraged her to sing for dimes.
 The first songs she learned, the hymn "Old Rugged Cross" and the nursery hymn "Row Row Row Your Boat" began what would become a lifelong repertoire of songs.
 She performed at churches, nursing homes and school functions fronting a gospel trio, backed by her father and brother and "whatever pianist was available to accompany the act."
 She says her only aspiration at the time was to become a florist because she was in her own mind "already a professional singer."
 She learned to read music, singing in school and church choirs, where she was placed between the alto and soprano sections because she had a developed vocal range and an inherent ability to sing harmony passed on by a babysitter with a strong alto voice who took her to church and taught her the harmony part "as if it were the melody line."
 She married, left Lubbock and moved to a family farm in Sunset, Texas, where she raised two sons, Jeremie and Gabriel Rhodes while operating an independent greenhouse business and working as a florist.
 During this time her husband, Michael Rhodes, operated a family produce farm which, she says, "unfortunately began in what would become the first year of a seven year drought and went bankrupt in the seventh year and that it was God's way of telling me I wasn't supposed to be a professional squash picker."
 It was during this time she began to write poems that would later become her first songs and to learn to play guitar, taking lessons and studying music theory.